StBozov/Core/docs/core/04_core-concepts/03_glue42-client/01_overview/overview.md

 #### Default Settings

-Below are the default settings in the `glue.config.json` file (which are also the Glue42 Web library built-in defaults):
+Below are the built-in default settings of the Glue42 Web library (which are also the default settings of the `glue.config.json` file):

 ```json
 {